Untangling Sample and Population Level Estimands in Bayesian Causal Computation: The Joint Posterior Distribution

 The first factor is the complete-data distribution while the second is the joint prior distribution.
 As is commonly done in Bayesian analysis, we assume $\omega=(\phi_A, \phi_Y, \phi_L)$ is comprised of distinct component parameter blocks and factorize the joint distribution of the complete data as follows using the chain rule,

 Note the presence of the bivariate distribution of a given subject's potential outcomes, which is not identifiable even under the usual causal assumptions.
 Suppose, generally, it is parameterized in terms of $\phi_{Y}=(\phi_{Y1}, \phi_{Y0}, \rho)$, where the first two (identifiable) components govern the induced marginal distribution of each potential outcome whereas the (non-identifiable) third component, $\rho$, governs the dependence between the two potential outcomes.
-In the Rubin Causal Model \citep{Rubin1972,Rubin1976, Rubin1978}, the first factor of \eqref{eq:joint} is referred to as ``the design'' and the product $f(y(1), y(0) \mid l; \phi_Y) f(l; \phi_L)$ is referred to as ``the science.''\\
+In the Rubin Causal Model \citep{rubin1974,Rubin1976, Rubin1978}, the first factor of \eqref{eq:joint} is referred to as ``the design'' while $f(y(1), y(0), l ;\phi_Y, \phi_L)=f(y(1), y(0) \mid l; \phi_Y) f(l; \phi_L)$ is referred to as ``the science.''

 We typically use an \textit{a priori} independent family of priors which means the joint prior is $f(\omega) = f(\phi_A) f(\phi_{Y}) f(\phi_L)$ with, similarly, $f(\phi_Y)=f(\phi_{Y1}) f(\phi_{Y0})f(\rho)$.
 This states, for instance, that prior knowledge about the distinct parameters governing the propensity score, would not change our prior beliefs about the outcome model.
-Recent research suggests that, although this assumption has become a convenient default, it leads to poor frequentist operating characteristics in high-dimensional models (See \cite{Linero2023}, \cite{oganisian_linero2025}, and Section 4.b of \cite{Li2023}).
+Parameterization in terms of such distinct and a priori independent parameters has been called ``separability conditions'' in the missing data literature \cite{molenberghs2014} which we adopt for most of the paper.
 Taken together, the joint posterior distribution of all unknowns is proportional to

-Now, if $A\perp Y(1), Y(0) \mid L$, then the treatment mechanism becomes $ P(A=a_i\mid y_i(1), y_i(0), l_i; \phi_A)= P(A=a_i\mid l_i; \phi_A)$ so that the joint posterior is further simplified to
+Now, if $A\indep Y(1), Y(0) \mid L$, then the treatment mechanism becomes $ P(A=a_i\mid y_i(1), y_i(0), l_i; \phi_A)= P(A=a_i\mid l_i; \phi_A)$ so that the joint posterior is further simplified to

 From this general result for the joint posterior, paths diverge depending on which causal estimand is of interest.
 This is because inference for different estimands are done with different marginals of this joint.